 Do I Need Life Insurance?

 If you’re a millennial with no dependents, you might not need life insurance.
 I’d almost go so far as to say if you’re any age without dependents, you might not need it.
 Again, the purpose of life insurance is to allow loved ones to live without the burden of your lost income.

-If you’re unmarried and childless, there are a few scenarios where life insurance might be warranted (which I’ll cover next).
+If you’re unmarried and childless, there are a few scenarios where life insurance for millennials might be warranted (which I’ll cover next).
 If you’re married, but without kids, you can also consider skipping a life insurance policy.
 Only go this route if your spouse is working with sufficient income and wouldn’t be significantly burdened financially by your untimely death.

 Also Helpful: The Complete Guide to Life Insurance

 If you have dependents, you’ll want to think carefully about the right insurance for you.
 Most will want a term policy, as that covers most lifestyle scenarios.
 Whole life is beneficial if you have long-term dependents, like a disabled child or spouse.
 (In this case, I would argue that you should also consider trusts.)
 As I suggested above, I encourage you to contact a fiduciary to work through this.
 Your insurance agent’s goal is to sell you a product, not provide you with the right financial advice.

 Life Happens has a very simple calculator that can be used to gauge the right policy for you.